 Are there any risks to me or my baby if I get pregnant?
 Will I be able to carry my baby to full term?

-Will I need to stop taking my medications?
+Will I need to change taking my medications?
+Should I be taking vitamin and mineral supplements?\ Can I give birth naturally?

-Will I get backaches during my pregnancy?

-Can I give birth naturally?

-As you begin discussions with your healthcare team about family planning, inquire about the potential benefits of taking vitamin and mineral supplements.6.16

 Your healthcare team is there to guide and support you, so talk to them about any questions or concerns you have.
-It is important to fully understand all of your options before making any decisions.

-When consulting your healthcare team, remember to inform them of all the medications you are taking, including those you take for your chronic inflammatory disease.

-Before pregnancy Checklist

-Here are a few things to consider during family planning:
+It is important to fully understand all of your options before making any decisions. \ When consulting with your healthcare team, remember to inform them of all the medications you are taking, including over-the-counter medications and those you take for your chronic inflammatory disease.
+Before pregnancy Checklist Here are a few things to consider during family planning: